rubyworks/smeagol/README.md

 URL to your appropriate hostname and port.

+## CUSTOMIZING

+In you wiki's repo add a file called `page.mustache`.
+Using Mustache templating use this file to create a custom page layout for your site.
+To learn more about the varaibles available for use in this template see the [Smeagol Wiki](http://github.com/rubyworks/smeagol/wiki).

 ## CONTRIBUTE

 Have a great idea for Smeagol?
 Awesome.
 Fork the repository and add a feature